-When Your Partner Won't Listen: 5 Ways to Fix It
+Partner Won't Listen?
+5 CBT Ways to Improve Communication

 There was a time when everything flowed.
 Messages came naturally, conversations lasted hours, silence was comfortable rather than threatening.
 Then, gradually, something seized up.
 Responses shortened.
 Important topics were replaced by logistics.
 The tone became dry, or worse, indifferent.